 Article 2.1 of the Covenant explicitly recognizes the importance of international cooperation and assistance for the enjoyment of Covenant rights.
 It sets out the expectation that States Parties shall take collective action, including through international cooperation, in order to help fulfil the economic, social and cultural rights of persons outside of their national territories.

 Consistent with Article 28 of the Universal Declaration of Human Rights, this obligation to fulfil requires States Parties to create and maintain an international environment that enables the fulfilment of the Covenant rights.
 To this end, States Parties must take the necessary steps in their domestic legal and policy frameworks, including diplomatic and foreign relations measures, to promote and help create such an environment.
+In addition, the use of direct communication of law enforcement agencies in mutual assistance should be encouraged in order to provide for swifter action in the prosecution of criminal offences.
 States Parties should also encourage business actors whose conduct they are in a position to influence to assist the States Parties in which they operate in their efforts to fully realize the Covenant rights.
 This implies, in particular, contributing to State ability to mobilize resources for the realization of economic, social and cultural rights, by refraining from strategies to avoid paying taxes in the countries concerned.

 IV.
 Remedies